google/knative-gcp/test/test_images/sendtracker/README.md

 once if they are unsure that the previous forward worked)

 The yaml's in this directory hard code it to send to the knative GCP broker for the default namespace and to receive events via a trigger.
+As a prerequisite, the broker must already be configured for this namespace.
 It must be run as a deployment with a single pod.
 They can be deployed with ko apply -f .